-Used to obtain (download) the content pointed by URI.
-Typically, URI refers to a static content stored in a file, however, that may not be the case, it may also be dynamically generated by the server.
+Used to obtain (download) the content pointed by the URI.
+The URI may refer to a static content (e.g. stored in a file), it may also be a dynamic content, meaning it's dynamically generated by the server for each request.
+The URI may be associated to some code execution on the server side, such as on each request that code is executed.

-The technique known as CGI (Common Gateway Interface), allows the server to execute external programs or scripts and return their output as response message content.
-In these cases, URI refers to something executable and not a static file.
+For instance, the technique known as CGI (Common Gateway Interface), specifies how a standard server can execute external programs or scripts and return their output as response message content.

-In most cases, CGI applications require input data to be provided by the client (usually collected in an HTML form).
-However, GET method requests can't have a body, this is somewhat overcome by embedding form data in the URI, appending the query string.
+In many cases, dynamic contents require input data to be provided by the client (e.g. collected in an HTML form), however, a GET method request can't have a body to carry such data.
+This is overcome by appending to the URI a query-string.
+For instance: